Improved analytical bounds on delivery times of long-distance entanglement: Introduction

 \section{Introduction}

 The Quantum Internet is a vision of a world-wide network of nodes with the capability to transmit and process quantum information \cite{kimble2008quantum,wehner2018quantum}.
 Such a network enables tasks that are impossible classically, among which unconditionally-secure communication \cite{bennett1984quantum, ekert1991quantum}, secure delegated computing \cite{childs2005secure} and extending the baseline of telescopes \cite{kellerer2014quantum}.
 A primitive for such tasks is entanglement between remote nodes.
-Several schemes have been proposed for generating long-distance entanglement, all making use of intermediate nodes called quantum repeaters \cite{briegel1998quantum}.
-These proposals include chains of quantum repeaters \cite{briegel1998quantum, munro2015inside, muralidharan2016optimal} and generalizations to two-dimensions for serving multiple users \cite{vardoyan2019stochastic, pirker2017modular, wallnoefer2019multipartite, pant2017routing, kuzmin2019scalable}.
+For establishing entanglement over distances beyond the fundamental distance limit~\cite{takeoka2014fundamental}, several schemes have been proposed, all making use of intermediate nodes~\cite{munro2015inside}.
+These proposals include chains of quantum repeaters \cite{briegel1998quantum, munro2015inside, muralidharan2016optimal} and generalizations to two-dimensions for serving multiple users \cite{vardoyan2019stochastic, pirker2017modular, wallnoefer2019multipartite, pant2017routing, kuzmin2019scalable, wallnoefer2016twodimensional, das2018robust}.